Pittsburgh's Fort Pitt Blockhouse celebrates quarter-millennium

 The location of the other blockhouses is not known, but this one is in its original site, having never been “razed or rebuilt,” Gutchess says.

 The blockhouses evidently had names, too; this one was called the “Bouquet blockhouse.”
-Another was named after Gen. James Grant, Gutchess says, and the others is unknown.
+Another was named after Gen. James Grant, Gutchess says, and the others are unknown.

 As the oldest building in the area, Gutchess says, the blockhouse always has played an important role in the image of Pittsburgh.